flatpickles/sketchbook-legacy/README.md

 ## To consider

--   Make this a SvelteKit project?!
+-   Make this a SvelteKit project & rebuild with TypeScript
 -   Link previews!
 Can we show a preview image for each sketch?
 -   CSS triage: clean everything up
 -   Cleanup: documentation, naming, etc.